iamvivien/iamvivien.github.io/README.md

 ## VIDEO
  A YouTube link has being provided as a tutorial on how to use "CycleMyLyfe".
 The similar video is available when the user click the tutorial button.

+## FAQ
+Q: How will the users are able to access the application?
+A: You can access the application via iamvivien.github.io